adilmoujahid/Blog/content/2014/twitter-analytics.md

 This returns, 871 for ```programming``` column, 511 for ```tutorial``` column, and 1356 for ```relevant``` column.

 We can compare now the popularity of the programming languages by executing the commands below.
-Python is the most popular with a count of 732, followed by javascript by a count of 473, and ruby by a count of 185.

 ```python
 print tweets[tweets['relevant'] == True]['python'].value_counts()[True]